vishalbns/patent_classification_using_LLM/README.md

 ![Streamlit Interface Example](images/frontend_screenshot.png)

-## Deployment on Google Cloud
+## Deployment on Google Cloud for Training
 To overcome the memory limitations of my local machine, I deployed the training process on a Google Cloud VM with 32GB RAM.
 This allowed me to fine-tune the Llama-3.2-1B model using PEFT and LoRA.
+Once the model was trained, I pushed it to GitHub and retrieved it locally to serve on vLLM.

 ![GCP console](images/gcp.png)